 At this year’s NRF Protect show I had the opportunity to share the stage with DSW’s Jordan Rivchun, Director of Loss Prevention.
 DSW has been using Profitect since 2014, and successfully made the transition from traditional exception reports for POS to prescriptive analytics using Profitect’s Sales & EBR module just recently this May.
 If you were unable to attend the conference, or were at NRF but missed this session I highly recommend you scroll down and watch the video of the presentation.
-In this video, you will learn how DSW is using data and prescriptive analytics to reduce total loss and grow as an organization.
+In this video, you will learn how DSW is using data and prescriptive analytics to reduce shrinkage in retail and grow as an organization.
 Find out how Jordan’s loss prevention department has become integrated with, and invaluable to, inventory control, allocators and operations.
-Profitect has been the tool that has allowed DSW to redefine how they look at loss by using prescriptive analytics to create a self-sustaining system of identifying profit opportunities and acting on them appropriately to drive success across the enterprise.
+Profitect has been the tool that has allowed DSW to redefine how they look at shrinkage in retail by using prescriptive analytics to create a self-sustaining system of identifying profit opportunities and acting on them appropriately to drive success across the enterprise.
 Click here if you are interested in learning how to accomplish this at your organization.

 If you would prefer to read the conversation, a full transcript can be found below.